 In a 2009 study, researchers injected cancer into immunocompromised mice and gave half regular water and the other half a solution of water and sodium bicarbonate.
 The results were shocking: while both groups showed little effect on the primary tumor, the carbonate-treated mice had dramatically fewer instances of metastases and lived longer.

 This type of finding should have been earth-shattering and shows much promise in this field.
-We need to encourage more studies of this kind and until they are conducted, continue our own experiments.
+More studies of this kind need to be done and until they are conducted, we must continue our own experiments.
 We cannot let the juggernaut-esque medical establishment slow down what could be the simplest and most cost-effective cure for cancer.
 We haven’t cracked the cancer code, but we’re tantalizingly close.